seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 Now you can access SeaTable via the web interface.

-Without a license file, you can use SeaTable EE with up to three users.
+Without a license file, you can run SeaTable EE with up to three users.
+(But some enterprise features may not be available in the UI)

 ### Activating SeaTable license